-Committee: Senate Rules and Operations of the Senate Date: June 12, 2018 Introduced by: Reps.
-Dobson, Torbett, Lewis, Lucas Prepared by: Jason Moran-Bates Analysis of: Third Edition Staff Attorney
+Committee: Senate Rules and Operations of the Senate Date: June 13, 2018 Introduced by: Reps.
+Dobson, Torbett, Lewis, Lucas Analysis of: Third Edition Staff Attorney

-OVERVIEW: The proposed committee substitute (PCS) to House Bill 933 would require the State Board of Education to issue a school psychologist license to any individual who holds the Nationally Certified School Psychologist (NCSP) credential issued by the National Association of School Psychologists (NASP) and make some technical changes to the licensing statute for school support personnel.
+OVERVIEW: House Bill 933 would require the State Board of Education to issue a school psychologist license to any individual who holds the Nationally Certified School Psychologist (NCSP) credential issued by the National Association of School Psychologists (NASP) and make some technical changes to the licensing statute for school support personnel.
 It would make North Carolina a member of the Psychology Interjurisdictional Compact (PSYPACT).
 Finally, it would change the prohibition on insurers providing stop loss insurance to companies with fewer than 26 employees that do not comply with the provisions of G.S.
 58-50-130 to apply to companies with fewer than 10 employees, and it would prevent the regulation under Chapter 58 of self-funded health benefit plans which are sponsored by certain nonprofit organizations.